codacy/codacy-rubocop/docs/description/Layout_ClassStructure.md

      - private_methods
 ----

-Instead of putting all literals in the expected order, is also possible to group categories of macros.
+Instead of putting all literals in the expected order, it is also possible to group categories of macros.
 Visibility levels are handled automatically.